fenago/tableau-server/md/server/tsm licenses - Tableau.md

 </div>

-Generate an offline deactivation file to use for deactivating [Tableau Server]{.VariablesProductName} offline.
+Generate an offline deactivation file to use for deactivating [Tableau Server] offline.
 To learn more, see [Deactivate Tableau Server Offline](https://help.tableau.com/current/server/en-us/deactivate_off.htm){.MCXref .xref}.